BroadbandForum/usp/specification/e2e-message-exchange/index.md

 `enum payload_sar_state`

 Optional.
-If not explicitly set the default value is 0.
+If not explicitly set, the default value is 0.
 When payload is present, indicates the segmentation and reassembly state represented by the USP Record.
 Valid values are:

 ```
 0 – No segmentation